Anik-et/CPP-Performance-Optimizer/README.md

 ⚠️ Known Limitations

-The script is currently optimized for single-file main.cpp execution.
+The script is currently optimized for single-file main.ipynb execution.

 Complex Python libraries (like Pandas or NumPy) cannot be directly translated into standard C++ without external C++ libraries.
 Keep the baseline Python code focused on pure computational logic, math, and standard data structures!